-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2019.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Il first-time, first-year (freshman) men who applied 456 ıl first-time, first-year (freshman) women who applied 669 Il first-time, first-year (freshman) men who were admitted 427 Il first-time, first-year (freshman) women who were admitted 648 Il full-time, first-time, first-year (freshman) men who enrolled 116 ll part-time, first-time, first-year (freshman) men who enrolled 1 Il full-time, first-time, first-year (freshman) women who enrolled 123 Il part-time, first-time, first-year (freshman) women who enrolled 1 al first-time, first-year (freshman) men who applied al first-time, first-year (freshman) men who applied al first-time, first-year (freshman) men who were admitted al first-time, first-year (freshman) women who were admitted al first-time, first-year (freshman) men who were admitted al full-time, first-time, first-year (freshman) men who enrolled al part-time, first-time, first-year (freshman) women who enrolled al full-time, first-time, first-year (freshman) women who enrolled al part-time, first-time, first-year (freshman) women who enrolled
+who were subsequently offered admission.
+C1 Total first-time, first-year (freshman) men who applied 546 C1 Total first-time, first-year (freshman) women who applied 1068 C1 Total first-time, first-year (freshman) men who were admitted 522 C1 Total first-time, first-year (freshman) women who were admitted 1026 C1 Total full-time, first-time, first-year (freshman) men who enrolled 131 C1 Total part-time, first-time, first-year (freshman) men who enrolled 1 C1 Total full-time, first-time, first-year (freshman) women who enrolled 204 C1 Total part-time, first-time, first-year (freshman) women who enrolled 1